 2. B-Vitamins or Biotin

-B-vitamins are extremely important for your health, and the one thought to help with hair loss is Biotin.
+B-vitamins are extremely important for basic health, by helping metabolize amino acids, fats and carbohydrates.
 As a B-vitamin, you regularly absorb Biotin from foods like salmon, eggs, and sunflower seeds.
-However, do date, there is not much evidence that a surplus of biotin intake would increase hair growth.
+It’s also thought that Biotin helps with hair loss.
+However, to date, the medical science is limited that a surplus of biotin would increase hair growth.

 Some patients show results, including thicker hair and resurgence of hair growth.
 A Biotin study in 2015 found that after they gave patients an oral marine protein supplement with biotin for 90 days, the patients showed signs of hair growth in areas that were once thin and shedding hair profusely.